raspberrypilearning/share-scratch/en/step_1.md

-- Please make sure you **do not** share any personal information about yourself, when sharing your Scratch porjects.
+- Please make sure you **do not** share any personal information about yourself, when sharing your Scratch projects.

 - Make sure you give your Scratch project a name.